-- 2. Advancing the health of individuals with lived experience of mental distress or trauma (consumers) by undertaking any of the following activities: - 2.1. providing community health services focused on the treatment of and recovery from mental distress or trauma; - 2.2. facilitating access to the services in i) above; - 2.3. providing patient transport services to and from community health centres where necessary; - 2.4. establishing and/or supporting peer support groups; - 2.5. providing education and support to the carers, family and friends of consumers: - 2.6. undertaking research into the causes, diagnosis, treatment and/or management of consumers, and publishing the results of that research; and - 2.7. providing training for medical professionals regarding the most recent developments in best practice for consumers
+- 2. Advancing the health of individuals with lived experience of mental distress or trauma (consumers) by undertaking any of the following activities: - 2.1. providing community health services focused on the treatment of and recovery from mental distress or trauma; - 2.2. facilitating access to the services in 2.1) above; - 2.3. providing patient transport services to and from community health centres where necessary; - 2.4. providing training for medical professionals regarding the most recent developments in best practice for consumers